Gout

 • Most commonly, gout is found in the large joint of the big toe, though it may also occur in the joints of feet, ankles, knees, hands, and wrists.

-• Swollen, warm joints with reddish discolouration.
+• Swollen, warm joints with reddish discoloration.

 • Patients may also develop fever alongside acute gout attacks.